dobbyssockk/runsmart/README.md

 ## Local Installation
 To fully utilize all the features of the project, including the mailing service, you will need to install the project locally.
 Here are the instructions to do so:

-1. Clone the repository using `git clone https://github.com/dobbysockk/dobbysockk.github.io.git`.
+1. Clone the repository using `git clone https://github.com/dobbyssockk/runsmart.git`.
-2. Navigate to the project directory with the command `cd dobbyssockk.github.io`.
+2. Navigate to the project directory with the command `cd runsmart`.
 3. Install all dependencies by running `npm install`.
 4. To start the server, use the command `npm run start-server`.

 ## Project Structure
 - `dist/`: Contains the distribution files that are ready for deployment to the production environment.
 - `src/`: Source code of the project.
   - `css/`: Contains compiled CSS files including third-party libraries like Bootstrap and Slick, and custom styles.